hmcts/et-ccd-callbacks/docs/cftlib.md

 # RSE CFT lib

 [RSE CFT lib](https://github.com/hmcts/rse-cft-lib) is a Gradle plugin that delivers a local CCD/ExUI environment in which et-ccd-callbacks can be developed and tested.
-The key advantage of CFT lib over using [ECM CCD Docker]() as a development environment is a lower RAM requirement.
+The key advantages of CFT lib over using [ECM CCD Docker]() as a development environment are:
+* a lower PC resource requirement through minimising the use of docker
+* version control which prevents problems with dependencies impacting local development

 The integration between the plugin and et-ccd-callbacks can be found in
 * build.gradle - see bootWithCCD